Avoid These 3 Stretching Mistakes and Reduce Chronic Pain

 Many people are looking for that one “magic” stretch that is going to fix everything and do away with their pain for good.
 The reality is that one single stretch will do very little for your long term chronic pain.
 Even though I was able to offer the lady in the story above a little relief with one stretch, it certainly wasn’t the complete answer to her long term pain.

-So stop looking for the magic stretch.
+Stop looking for the magic stretch.
 Start to incorporate a variety of stretching exercises and avoid doing the same stretch over and over again.

 This is the same approach a well-designed strength training program uses.
 By including a variety of exercises the athlete avoids working the same muscles day-in-day-out, which can lead to muscle imbalances.
 This approach also allows sufficient time for one muscle group to rest while working on another group of muscles.

-And the same approach applies to stretching; while it’s certainly okay to stretch every day; it’s not a good idea to do the same stretches every day, day after day.
+The same approach applies to stretching; while it’s certainly okay to stretch every day; it’s not a good idea to do the same stretches every day, day after day.

 Mistake #2: Stretching the Wrong Way